 When is the application deadline to apply?

 The application deadlines vary, but are always in December and January depending on geographic region.
-See the application for details.
+See the application for full details.

 Best of luck, artistic students!